python/python-docs-fr/README.rst

 reminders for frequent terms you'll have to translate, don't hesitate to open an issue if you disagree.

+To easily find how a term is already translated in our documentation, you may use
+`find_in_po.py <https://gist.github.com/JulienPalard/c430ac23446da2081060ab17bf006ac1>`_.

 ========================== ===========================================
 Term                       Proposed Translation
 ========================== ===========================================